John Stoddard (businessman): Personal life

-Stoddard was born in Northampton, Massachusetts, to Solomon (1771–1860) and Sarah Stoddard (1771–1852), but later moved to Savannah, Georgia.
+Stoddard was born in Northampton, Massachusetts, to Solomon Stoddard (1771–1860) and Sarah Tappan (1771–1852), but later moved to Savannah, Georgia.
 He constructed several buildings on the city's River Street.

 In 1836, he married South Carolina native Mary Lavinia Mongin, with whom he had four children (Mary, Isabelle, John and Harry).
 They met in Paris, France, while Stoddard was on business for his company Edwards & Stoddard, of Boston.
 They lived, from around 1847, in what is today known as the Philbrick–Eastman House in Savannah's Chippewa Square.

 Stoddard became a widower in 1865 after the death of Mary, aged 45 or 46.

 In 1867, Stoddard had built the home at 15 West Perry Street in Chippewa Square.

 In the summer of 1871, Stoddard was a pallbearer at the funeral of William B. Hodgson, for whom W. B. Hodgson Hall, today's home of the Georgia Historical Society Research Center, is named.